 However, probate will always be required if the estate includes land, property or shares.

 Quite often you may be told by others in authority that “probate isn’t needed”.
 Our experience is that this is usually not the case as they are simply not privy to all the facts and are taking things on face value.
 Our advice is to contact us in the ﬁrst instance and we will be pleased to advise.

-April King’s team offer a friendly and professional fixed fee solicitor managed service.
+April King’s team offer a friendly and professional fixed fee service.
 We will explain the processes for Probate and Estate Administration to you and provide initial advice and guidance, completely free of charge.
 This will help you to make the necessary decisions about what you should do next.

 08700 120 130